Bánh Khọt Recipe (Vietnamese Crispy Rice Cakes)

 Crisp them up:

 Stack the cakes on a platter.
 To eat, wrap each one with lettuce and herbs, then dunk into nước mắm.
+You can also eat these alone without the lettuce wraps but I prefer them with the fresh crisp greens.

 *Note: This post contains Amazon affiliate links.
 If you purchase the featured pan (or any item) through these links, I may earn a small commission at no extra cost to you.